-During ill health or sickness, people mostly Google their health symptoms to know the cause.
+During ill-health or sickness, people mostly Google their health symptoms to know the cause.
 However, not all of the information available on the Internet is reliable and accurate.
 The Buoy health chatbot assist patients in diagnosing their symptoms using algorithm backed by medical data.

 When the user enters their symptoms, the Buoy virtual assistant responds in real-time like the way a real doctor would do.
 The chatbot uses AI to make a note of your symptoms and analyze it for detailed understanding.
 Matching your questing against the large repository filled with medical data, the chatbots answers your queries.
 It acts as a symptom checker, analyzing your medical state and offering appropriate solutions in accordance.

-When a patient is detected of cancer, then the first thing they seek for is knowledge about the disease.
-Although many resources are available but accumulating all in one place and going through them may take a toll on the patient.
+When a patient is detected of cancer, then the first thing they seek is knowledge about the disease.
+Although many resources are available accumulating all in one place and going through them may take a toll on the patient.
 That is how came into existence the CancerChatbot by CSource that offers detailed information on cancer and related topics.
 Whenever the user types any query, the chatbot responds with trusted information from its database.
 The information provided is by a virtual assistant or conversational software.
-However, you can trust them as the chatbot fetches data from resources supplied by cancer patients, their family, and friends.
+However, you can trust them as the chatbot fetches data from resources supplied by cancer patients, their families, and friends.

 CancerChatbot is accessible through Facebook Messenger.
 Not only it helps cancer patients with useful tips and suggestions but also keep their families informed about cancer.
 The chatbot teaches how to talk to a patient and even guides family members on how they can contribute to the treatment of their dear ones suffering from cancer.
 The patient just needs to chat with the assistant who replies with immediate help.